TheLouisHong/TheLouisHong.github.io/_posts/2016-09-27-the-state-and-direction-of-the-rainbow-and-the-cube-speedyblock.markdown

 Mechanics: _New Rainbow Mode_
 ---
 We have a new mechanic called _Rainbow Mode_.
 The player will now get point-multiplier-bonus (x2,x4,x8) starting from the 3rd perfect turn.
 The perfect turn the multiplier is terminated when the player fails to perform a perfect turn.
 Rainbow Mode rewards the player exponentially for being consistent.
 Imagine the sweaty palms the players will have at 20x the point each turn, it's exciting, and nerve wracking as well.
-The motivation behind this idea is that before our game lacks stake and building tension, that there is nothing to lose when the player makes a bad turn.
+The motivation behind this idea is that before our game lacks stake and building tension, that there was nothing to lose when the player makes a bad turn.

 Music: _New Rainbow Music_
 ---